salilab/imp/doc/manual/gpu.md

    IMP::OptimizerState classes should.
  - There is currently no PMI support for JAX.

-To add JAX support for a particular IMP::Restraint, IMP::PairScore or IMP::core::MonteCarloMover, implement the `_get_jax()` method.
+To add JAX support for a particular IMP::Restraint, IMP::PairScore, IMP::core::MonteCarloMover, or IMP::OptimizerState,
+implement the `_get_jax()` method.

 Note that the JAX code will also run on a CPU.
 In some circumstances the JAX code will run faster than the native %IMP C++ code on a CPU, so it may